 What is the Smart Tools for Efficient HVAC Performance Campaign?

-The Smart Tools for Efficient HVAC Performance Campaign (STEP Campaign) is an initiative designed to encourage and support the use of smart diagnostic tools that allow residential HVAC technicians to quickly and easily install and commission new HVAC systems and identify and troubleshoot energy-wasting faults in existing systems.
+The Smart Tools for Efficient HVAC Performance (STEP) Campaign is sponsored by the U.S. Department of Energy (DOE) and managed by Pacific Northwest National Laboratory (PNNL) to encourage and support the use of smart diagnostic tools that allow residential HVAC technicians to quickly and easily install and commission new HVAC systems and identify and troubleshoot energy-wasting faults in existing systems.
 The STEP Campaign serves as a national platform for sharing information and recognizing successes of key stakeholders, including HVAC contractors and installers, utilities, energy-efficiency programs, trainers, and others.

-- Encourage and support use of smart diagnostic tools as a component of quality HVAC system installation or maintenance
+- Encourage and support using smart diagnostic tools as a component of quality HVAC system installation or maintenance

 - Provide resources and technical assistance on smart diagnostic tools

-- Recognize organizations for adoption or support of smart diagnostic tools
+- Recognize organizations for adopting or supporting adoption of smart diagnostic tools

-- Document and share best practices, challenges, and lessons learned
+- Document and share best practices and lessons learned

 Quality HVAC Systems - The Full Picture